FabricLabs/doorman-xkcd/README.md

-# kirbi-xkcd module
+# doorman-xkcd module
-A module for [Kirbi](https://github.com/richardson-media-house/kirbi), that adds commands for showing xkcd comics.
+A module for [Doorman](https://github.com/FabricLabs/doorman), that adds commands for showing xkcd comics.

 ## Usage